 - Repeat this activity 10 times on each side.

-- Lie down on your back, keep the feet flat on the floor and slightly bend the knee that must be at 450 angle from the floor.
+- Lie down on your back, keep the feet flat on the floor, and slightly bend the knee that must be at 450 angles from the floor.

 - Keep both arms at the side of your body.

-- Slightly lift the hips at the 300 angle from the floor.
+- Slightly lift the hips at 300 angles from the floor.